Porrima

 The goddess of the future

-Watch the exchanges between Gunter Pauli and Idriss Aberkane on the projects related to PORRIMA and the Blue Campus
+Read the discussions between Gunter Pauli and Idriss Aberkane on projects related to PORRIMA and the Blue Campus